scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Conclusion
 ----------

 A complete functional version of this PDF form filler can be found in our github repository.
-This process was able to produce large quantities of pre filled forms for seniors seeking Covid vaccinations relieving one of the bottlenecks that have plagued many other vaccine clinics.
+This process was able to produce large quantities of pre-filled forms for seniors seeking COVID-19 vaccinations relieving one of the bottlenecks that have plagued many other vaccine clinics.